 The Human Genome Revolution

 The advent of the Human Genome sequence has transformed genetics research including the study of health and disease .
 Systematic, unbiased studies across all of the genes in the genome are viable in unprecedented ways.
 The successful undertaking of such an international scientific megaproject has set an example for numerous initiatives to follow, including many genomics investigations expanding to species, to the functional, or to the population level .
-These projects serve are excellent resource for genetics research globally, particularly for cancers where genomics investigation have been widely applied to different tissues across molecular profiles .
-Genome sequencing technologies continue to improve, drop in price, and become feasible in more research and for clinical applications.
+These projects serve as an excellent resource for genetics research globally, particularly for cancers where genomics investigation have been widely applied to different tissues across molecular profiles .
+Genome sequencing technologies continue to improve, decrease in price, and become increasingly feasible in further research and for clinical applications.

 The First Human Genome Sequence

 The first human genome is a good example of a large-scale genomics project for it’s success as an international collaboration and releasing their data as a resource for the wider scientific community .
 This particular project generated significant public interest due to it being a landmark achievement, the first of it’s scale, and some controversial findings.
-Namely, the number of genes discovered (particularly those specific to vertbrates) was much lower than most estimates of a genome of it’s size and the number of repetious transposon elements was very high.
+Namely, the number of genes discovered (particularly those specific to vertebrates) was much lower than most estimates for a genome of it’s size and the number of repetitious transposon elements was very high.
 Even the figure of 30-40,000 genes given by the original publication is now regarded to be an overestimate .

-Accounting for the “complexity” encoded by the human genome with so few genes has led to investigations into molecular function, expression profiling, and population variation.
-When announcing the draft genome, concede that genomic information alone is not sufficient for biological understanding and that many investigations remain to be done, with their objective being to share the raw genome data so that it was available for further inquiry rather than interpreting it themselves.
-While genomics technologies and genomics projects have flourished since then, the need in turn for systematic means of interpreting data of such scale and for the interdisciplinary expertise to do so has only grown.
+Accounting for the “complexity” encoded by the human genome, with so few genes has led to investigations into molecular function, expression profiling, and population variation.
+When announcing the draft genome, conceded that genomic information alone was not sufficient for biological understanding and that many investigations remained to be carried out, with their objective being to share the raw genome data so that it was available for further inquiry rather than interpreting it themselves.
+While genomics technologies and genomics projects have flourished since then, the need in turn for systematic means of interpreting data of such scale and for the interdisciplinary expertise to do so has not grown apace.

 The “whole genome shotgun” approach (now widely used in genomics sequencing) was pioneered by a competing private genome project completed shortly afterwards by Celera Genomics, demonstrating the power and speed of this approach by sequencing 27 million reads of the entire 2.91Gbp human genome (5.11 coverage) in only 9-months .
-Assembly was assisted with the 2.9 coverage public genome data, reduced to raw shotgun reads to reomve cloning bias.
-While, repetious sequences remained an issue for this project, more than 90% of the genome was able to be assembled into 100kbp scaffolds and 26,588 protein coding genes were identified, closer to the current consensus for the number of genes in the human genome.
+Assembly was assisted with the 2.9 coverage public genome data, reduced to raw shotgun reads to remove cloning bias.
+While, repetitious sequences remained an issue for this project, more than 90% of the genome was able to be assembled into 100kbp scaffolds and 26,588 protein coding genes were identified, closer to the current consensus for the number of genes in the human genome.
 This project in particular emphasised the value of computational assembly methods in handling a large number of reads, reducing the time and cost of sequencing, and established the shotgun approach for wider adoption with more recent sequencing technologies with shorter reads.

 Impact of Genomics

 Genomics has stimulated investigations into many of these previously largely explored areas of functional genetics and thus been of immense value in genetics research, attracting high expectations for further applications.
-Genomics research has become anticipated for it’s potential for widespread applications in healthcare, agriculture, ecology, conservation, and evolutionary biology, although many of these are yet to come to fruition.
+Genomics research has created immense anticipation for it’s potential for widespread applications in healthcare, agriculture, ecology, conservation, and evolutionary biology.
+Many of these applications are yet to be realised.